tarunsachdeva/blog/_posts/2018-09-16-decentralization-simplified.markdown

 This changed with the arrival of **Bitcoin** in 2008.
 Bitcoin's underlying invention was the Blockchain.
 The blockchain provides **a framework for _data_ and _logic_ to live outside the application layer, and into the protocol layer itself**.

-Without knowing how any of it actually works, just this simple fact - **that data and logic no longer are only in the control of an application developer** - is existential threat for those most valuable companies in the world.
-Decentralization is the process of this change - of products and services moving into the shared protocol layer, with fundamentally different incentives and power structures than what exists today.
+Without knowing how any of it actually works, just this simple fact is important - **that data and logic no longer are only in the control of an application developer**.
+This can be an existential threat for some of the most valuable companies in the world which are built on the existing structure of value in the application layer.

+Decentralization is the process of making this change - of products and services moving into the shared protocol layer, with fundamentally different incentives and power structures than what exists today.